Ulissesortega/OrtegaUAsking-Questions---Endpoint/README.md

 //an answer.

+//Description: This Endpoint request Two inputs from the user and then it will output the name and the time the user woke up.

-//Description: in the example bellow your local host will change,
+//in the example bellow your local host will change,

-//When you Run and Debug this API in your computer the local host will change
+//When you Run and Debug this API in your computer.

 //folow the structure below and replace Answer1 with your Name and Answer 2 with the time that you woke up and press enter